Skip to content

 Important Notes

-• Read-only scope: This node is designed for SELECT queries.
+• Read-only focus: This node is intended for SELECT queries.
 Use SaltMSSQLExecute for INSERT/UPDATE/DELETE.

-• Timeouts: Long-running queries may be terminated by the timeout setting.
+• Timeouts: Long-running queries may exceed the timeout and fail; adjust the timeout or optimize the query.

 Troubleshooting

-• Authentication failed: Verify the credentials_path points to a valid SQL Server credential configuration and that permissions allow SELECT on the target tables.
+• Authentication failed: Verify credentials_path points to a valid file and that username/password and database are correct.